-Trecondi is authorised as part of conditioning treatment prior to allogeneic haematopoietic stem cell transplantation (alloHSCT) in adult patients with malignant and non-malignant diseases and in paediatric patients older than one month with malignant diseases (see SmPC for the full indication).
-It contains treosulfan as the active substance and it is given in by intravenous infusion over two hours.
+Trecondi is authorised as part of conditioning treatment prior to allogeneic haematopoietic stem cell transplantation (alloHSCT) in adult patients with malignant and non-malignant diseases and in paediatric patients older than one month with malignant and non-malignant diseases (see SmPC for the full indication).
+It contains treosulfan as the active substance and it is given in by intravenous infusion over two hours on three consecutive days.